Tinubu orders NDLEA to fish out killers of 2-year-old boy in Delta

-President Bola Tinubu has expressed sadness over the death of a 2-year-old Ivan Omhonrina killed by a stray bullet during an operation by officers of the National Drugs Law Enforcement Agency, NDLEA, at Okpanam in Oshimili North Local Government Area of Delta State.
+President Bola Tinubu has expressed sadness over the death of two-year-old Ivan Omhonrina killed by a stray bullet during an operation by officers of the National Drugs Law Enforcement Agency, NDLEA, at Okpanam, Oshimili North Local Government Area of Delta State.

-A statement issued by the presidential spokesman, Dele Alake quoted Tinubu as saying, “I mourn the death of little Ivan Omhonrina and sympathise with his parents for the painful experience of losing an innocent child in a most tragic manner.
+In a statement by the presidential spokesman, Dele Alake, President Tinubu, said: “I mourn the death of little Ivan Omhonrina and sympathise with his parents for the painful experience of losing an innocent child in a most tragic manner.

 “Ivan did not deserve to die that way.
 We must ensure the incident did not end like that and that what happened to Ivan does not happen to any other person again.